drewthomas/synthgrs/README.md

 Still, maybe this project isn't a complete waste of time.
 It produced a convenient table of suicide rates, available in this repository as `suic_rates.dat`.
 With luck someone else will find the table useful; it's a simple, tab-delimited, plain-text table of suicide rates broken down by country, year, sex, and each of a standard set of age bands (ages 1&ndash;4, ages 5&ndash;9, ages 10&ndash;14, and so on up to age 75+).
-The table also has the population counts used as divisors to produce the rates, handy for e.g. setting aside tiny countries where the rates might be suspiciously volatile.
+The table also has the population counts used as divisors to produce the rates, handy for e.g. detecting and setting aside tiny countries where the rates might be suspiciously volatile.

 A quick explanation of `suic_rates.dat`'s columns: